VinceZK/json-on-relations/README.md

 It acts more like a bridge which connects enterprise applications to the modern web technologies.

 Here also gives an [example](https://vincezk.github.io/Portal/) on how to build a CRUD App with JSON-On-Relations.
+And there are [videos](https://www.bilibili.com/video/av73399543/) on how-to-use.

 ## First Glance
 ### Define Your Entity